Unclear if NY hush money grand jury will meet Thursday as Trump legal drama reaches fever pitch

 After Trump posted on social media this past weekend calling for protests on his behalf, city and federal officials have been increasing security and continuing to discuss how to handle potential demonstrations and the logistics of a former president being arrested.
 Sources have suggested that even if there was an indictment this week, court proceedings would not take place until the following week.

 The DA has not made any public comments about the state or pace of the investigation.
-But recent testimony from a witness requested by the former president's legal team, as well as an offer to allow Trump himself to testify, had signaled that Bragg was nearing a charging decision.
+But recent testimony from Costello, as well as an offer to allow Trump himself to testify, had signaled that Bragg was nearing a charging decision.

-Attorney Robert Costello, appearing on behalf of Trump, testified on Monday to call into question testimony from Michael Cohen, a key witness for the prosecution.
-Cohen, who was on standby that day to testify as a rebuttal witness, left without being called, leaving the door open for him to be called back if prosecutors believe they need him.
+Costello, who once represented Cohen, appeared in front of the grand jury on Monday at the request of Trump's legal team, which legal experts say likely marked the first time that the grand jury would have heard testimony on behalf of the former president.

 At his home in Mar-a-Lago, Trump appears to have resigned himself to the likelihood he will be indicted by the Manhattan district attorney, as he's both celebrated how it would help him politically and complained about how "unfair" it is, according to sources close to the former president.